HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-cas-mgr-single-connector.md

 6. Run `terraform apply | tee -a installer.log` to display resources that will be created by Terraform
    - **Note:** Users can also do `terraform apply` but often ACS will time out or there are scrolling limitations which prevents users from viewing all of the script output. `| tee -a installer.log` stores a local log of the script output which can be referred to later to help diagnose problems.
 7. Answer `yes` to start provisioning the CAS-M Single Connector infrastructure
+   - To skip the need for this extra input, you can also use `terraform apply --auto-approve | tee -a installer.log`

 A typical deployment should take around 35-40 minutes.
 When finished, the scripts will display VM information such as IP addresses.
 At the end of the deployment, the resources may still take a few minutes to start up completely.
 It takes a few minutes for a connector to sync with the CAS Manager so **Health** statuses may show as **Unhealthy** temporarily.